terfaval/reflecta-core/docs/prompt-module.md

 - `transition: str` – optional key for transition prompts (`"reminder"` or `"closing"`).

+The builder keeps the final system prompt under a configurable token budget (default 1200 tokens).
+Lower priority sections are dropped first when necessary.

 ## 5. Extending the system

 - **Add a new strategy** – create a new entry in `strategy_templates.py` with the desired fields (`intro_type`, `body_type`, `layout`, etc.).
 The key becomes selectable via the `strategy` argument in `build_system_prompt_v2`.